 Of particular note is TU Delft Library, which has a roof covered with grass for natural insulation.

-There are just under 20,000 students at the university and a quarter of them are international.
+There about 16,000 students at the university and a quarter of them are international.

 There are just under 10,000 students taking undergraduate degrees, postgraduate degrees and professional qualifications.